Johann von Mayr: Last campaign and death

 In the spring of 1758 he made a successful advance, burning the imperial magazine and plundering an armory in Suhl, in which he captured 2200 guns.
 His expedition to Plauen in the middle of February 1758, the capture of Hof on 12 April, and the capture of Bamberg on 31 May, by fewer than 2000 men, generated fear, despondency and horror.
 During the summer and autumn 1758, Mayr was entrusted with several particularly dangerous assignments in Saxony.
 When General Georg Wilhelm von Driesen was commanded to return to Franconia on another occasion, Mayr led his avant-garde, remained in summer and autumn in Saxony, and was often entrusted with special commissions, especially when defending Dresden.
 In November, he distinguished himself with special bravery in the defense of Dresden against Count Leopold Joseph von Daun and was promoted to Generalmajor.
 After Daun had lifted his camp before Dresden on 16 November 1758, and had retreated, Mayr followed him as far the Bohemian frontier.
 At the beginning of December 1758, he moved his corps into the winter quarters at Plauen.
-He died in January 1759 in Plauen of a pneumonia and, although a Catholic and Jesuit-educated, was buried with military honors in front of the altar of the cemetery church of Plauen.
+He died on 5 January 1759 in Plauen of a pneumonia and, although a Catholic and Jesuit-educated, was buried with military honors in front of the altar of the cemetery church of Plauen.

 The later general inspector of the American continental army Friedrich Wilhelm von Steuben served as his adjutant of Mayr, Prussian Generalfeldmarschall Wilhelm René de l’Homme de Courbière was a young captain in the Freibataillon.

 Among the many eulogies written for him, this one written by the bibliophile Praetorius (a pen name) strikingly frames the fear he struck into the towns he raided:

 Here, Wanderer, lies the horror of his times, Johann von Mayr, a freeman of mercenaries.

 He died a hero in battle and fight;

 His steady shot and blow never failed;

 Fear and quiet human beings fled him.

 Here, death became his first conqueror;

 He died too late and too early;

 Now go and proclaim: We are all sinners.